ankidroid/Anki-Android/Crash-Reports.md

 Any time the library is updated or the usage is changed, the developer making those changes should take care to test what happens when the application crashes and verify that a report is posted to the crash report server and contains all the relevant details.

-**Note:** If you work on [our custom crash report dialog](https://github.com/ankidroid/Anki-Android/blob/master/AnkiDroid/src/main/java/com/ichi2/anki/dialogs/AnkiDroidCrashReportDialog.java) your editor will most likely have a problem with the import statements.
-We have converted to androidx [using the "Jetifier"](https://developer.android.com/topic/libraries/support-library/androidx-overview), which transforms dependent libraries that are on the old android.support libraries.
-[ACRA is not on androidx and will have a hard time converting](https://github.com/ACRA/acra/pull/698) so waiting on them is not ideal.
-Until they do, that file will have error notifications on import statements, but compilation and error-reporting work fine.

 ## Steps to test:

 1. Open the Settings in the App, go to General Settings, and change the Error Reporting Mode to something other than "Never" (otherwise since it is a debug build, ACRA reports won't be generated)